 However, your essay should not end with a cliffhanger.
 Remember that idea of cohesion?
 When the reader finishes your essay, he or she should feel like the information or argument is complete and fascinating.

 Now that you understand the 5 paragraph essay format, it’s time to begin planning and writing your essay.
-To do that, you can use a graphic organizer.
-This can be a simple outline in bullet points, or it can be more visual in nature.
+To do that, custom writing professionals suggest using a graphic organizer.
+It can be a simple outline in bullet points, or it can be more visual in nature.

 For example, you can create a mind map with your thesis idea — or even the whole thesis sentence — in the middle.
 Circle your thesis.
 From there, you can draw lines from the thesis outward and create new bubbles for your mind map, perhaps showing the main points you intend to discuss.
 Your mind map can include any information that’s helpful, and you may find that you want to expand on each main point with new bubbles.